 - Mechanical Lifeforms: The only lifeforms on the surface of Regis III.
 All biological life has been driven into the ocean.

 - Single-Biome Planet: Partially averted.
 The text mentions polar caps, and there is an expedition to the ocean shore, but all we see of Regis III continents is endless desert.
+Also justified, as the microbots destroyed all competition.

 - Sleeper Starship: The novel starts with the crew waking up from hibernation.